mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Multiple Cursors

-* after selecting some text, press cmd-L to "Select All Occurrences"
+* after selecting some text, press ctrl-L (cmd-L) to "Select All Occurrences"
 * now can edit all occurrences at the same time
 * when finished press esc to get out of multi-cursor moe